 How Do Lines Experience Damage?

 Physical damages to lines can occur in many different ways.
 For example, tree roots and interference from animals are the most common causes.
 Other causes include the lines experiencing corrosion as they age or from long-term exposure to lead and rust.
 Weight from vehicles, and accidental digging can also damage a service line.
 No matter what is causing the issue, the last thing a homeowner wants to experience is the costs in association with having to dig up their property to fix everything.

-One of the most significant problems in the Philadelphia area is older homes are experiencing corrosion and wear and tear in their pipes.
+One of the most significant problems, especially in areas of older home like Pennsylvania and New Jersey, homeowner’s are experiencing corrosion and wear and tear in their pipes.
 Unfortunately, a standard homeowner’s insurance policy doesn’t provide coverage for the damage occurring to these underground pipes.
 Therefore, without under ground service line coverage added to your policy, you as the homeowner will be stuck with the bill.
-The average cost to replace and or repair a damaged line on your property is between $5,000 and $10,000.
+The average cost to replace and or repair a damaged line on your property is between $5,000 and $25,000.

 What Coverage Can Homeowners Expect?

 When homeowners opt to acquire these protection plans, they’ll be receiving coverage for “covered service lines” for their home’s exterior underground wiring and piping.
 What this means is that their residence will have coverage that includes all permanent connections, attached devices, or valves including the following: